 The law provides criminal penalties for corruption by officials, and the government generally implemented the law effectively.
 The maximum penalty for corruption is 14 years' imprisonment.
 There were reports of government corruption.
-In September the contract of the chief executive officer (CEO) of the Ministry of Works, Transport, and Infrastructure was terminated following his June suspension and the ensuing investigation over allegations of bribery and corrupt dealings with an overseas contractor.
-An assistant CEO of the ministry was also terminated in June and charged by the Public Service Commission in relation to this matter.
+In May the contract of the chief executive officer (CEO) of the Ministry of Justice and Courts Administration was terminated following his suspension in March when the Public Service Commission (PSC) filed six charges against him.
+One of the charges included a breach of the Public Service Act, based on an allegation that the CEO unlawfully authorized the release of original Lands and Titles Court files relating to the minister of justice.
+The CEO was terminated, however, not for the removal of court files, but for inappropriate behavior towards female employees and alleged misconduct in relation to other ministry employees, issues that came to light during the PSC investigation.

 The law provides for an ombudsman to investigate complaints against government agencies, officials, or employees, including allegations of corruption.
 The ombudsman may require the government to provide information relating to a complaint.
-The Attorney General's Office prosecutes criminal corruption cases on behalf of the Public Service Commission.
-The Ombudsman's Office and the Public Service Commission operated effectively.
+The Attorney General's Office prosecutes criminal corruption cases on behalf of the PSC.
+The Ombudsman's Office and the PSC operated effectively.
 The Ombudsman's Office included academics and other members of civil society among the members of its commissions of inquiry.

 Corruption: There was public discontent throughout the year at significant delays in the submission of annual audit reports to parliament and the lack of punitive action.
-For example, the controller and auditor general's reports to parliament from 2013 to 2016 were only submitted to parliament in December 2016.
-The parliamentary committee tasked with investigating the reports submitted their findings and recommendations to parliament in November 2017; the findings were not made public until June.
+For example, the latest publicly available report of the controller and auditor general's reports to parliament was for the 2014-15 fiscal year.
+The reports for the three subsequent years were tabled in parliament in March.